syseleven/grav-docs-metakube/pages/01.metakube/01.release-notes/default.en.md

 **2019-09-03**

 * CentOS is now removed as a supported OS.
-* Added external-dns Add-on
+* Added external-dns Add-On
-* Added cert-manager Addon
+* Added cert-manager Add-On

 **2019-08-29**